-During development, the developer must take into account your strategy, content, & design in order to produce a usable website that will display and function properly across a multitude of devices and screen sizes.
+During development, the developer must take into account your strategy, content, and design in order to produce a usable website that will display and function properly across a multitude of devices and screen sizes.

 What good is a website that no one can access?
 The performance of your website is critical.

-When it comes to hosting, there are a wide variety of options available, but any option you choose will have strengths and weaknesses.
+When it comes to website hosting, there are a wide variety of options available, but any option you choose will have strengths and weaknesses.
 It’s important to take into consideration your strategy, content, design, and development stack to ensure you have the proper infrastructure in place.

 Additionally you’ll want to make sure you have the proper security and backup schedule in place to ensure your website continues to perform without interruption.

-All the decisions you made leading up to the launch of your website have been based on research & experience— but until you start getting live traffic to your website you won’t know how these things play out in the “real world”.
+All the decisions you made leading up to the launch of your website have been based on research and experience— but until you start getting live traffic to your website you won’t know how these things play out in the “real world”.